fbpx

 1. What would you say are the top three skills needed to succeed at your job?

-As a traveler/blogger I would say discipline, working smart and networking skills.
+As a traveller/blogger I would say discipline, working smart and networking skills.
 You also need excellent communication and interpersonal skills.
-Being a solo traveler can be a bit of challenge if you don’t possess these qualities.
+Being a solo traveller can be a bit of a challenge if you don’t possess these qualities.

 As a Biochemist, it will be a bit premature to speak of success in that field because I am still learning the ropes.
-However, as seen from the people I totally revere and look up to in my field, I see lots of passion, commitment, thinking without reference to the box, and willing to go an extra mile.
+However, as seen from the people I totally revere and look up to in my field, I see lots of passion, commitment, thinking without reference to the box, and willingness to go the extra mile.

 1. What motivates you?